MohammedFawzaan/SpendVault/docs/SYSTEM_DESIGN.md

 # System Design & Technical Stack
-## Comprehensive Personal Finance Tracker — Android App
+## SpendVault — Comprehensive Personal Finance Tracker — Android App

 ---

 ## 1. Architecture Philosophy

-- **Offline-first** — all data lives on device, no network dependency
+- Offline-first — all data lives on device, no network dependency
-- **Single user, single device** — no auth, no sync, no server
+- Single user, single device — no auth system, no sync, no server
-- **SMS-driven automation** — transactions auto-detected from bank SMS
+- SMS-driven automation — transactions auto-detected from bank SMS
-- **Encrypted at rest** — database and backup both encrypted
+- Manual entry always available — every transaction can be added manually
-- **APK distributable** — any Android device can install and run independently
+- APK distributable — any Android device can install and run independently

 ---